perezjprz19/perezjprz19/README.md

   #### About Me

-- 👩‍🎓 I'm currently working on my AAB in Business Management with a focus in Programming and Development
+- 👩‍🎓 I'm graduated with my AAB in Business Management with a focus in Programming and Development
 - 😅 I'm currently learning everything
-- 🖥️ I'm looking to start a career in web development
-- 📖 Fun fact: I ❤️ to read Fantasy and Detective Stories
+- 🖥️ I'm looking to start a career in web development- 📖 Fun fact: I ❤️ to read Fantasy and Detective Stories

 </div>